-- °What about instructions with immediates? - 5-bit field only represents numbers up to the value 31: immediates may be much larger than this - Ideally, MIPS would have only one instruction format (for simplicity): unfortunately, we need to compromise - Opening of the opening of the control of the con - First notice that, if instruction has immediate, then it uses at most 2 registers.
+- What about instructions with immediates? - 5-bit field only represents numbers up to the value 31: immediates may be much larger than this - Ideally, MIPS would have only one instruction format (for simplicity): unfortunately, we need to compromise - Define new instruction format that is partially consistent with R-format: - First notice that, if instruction has immediate, then it uses at most 2 registers.